Smoothed Variable Sample-size Accelerated Proximal Methods for Nonsmooth Stochastic Convex Programs: Iteratively Smoothed VS-APM for Nonsmooth Convex Problems

-{In this subsection, we develop rate and oracle complexity statements for Algorithm~\ref{smooth scheme} when $f$ is $(1,B^2)$ smoothable and we then specialize these results to both the deterministic nonsmooth and the stochastic smooth regimes.
-We begin with a modified assumption.} \begin{assumption} (i) The function $g(x)$ is lower semicontinuous and convex with effective domain denoted by $\mbox{dom}(g)$; (ii) $f(x)$ is proper, closed, convex, and $(1,B^2)$-smoothable on an open set containing $\mbox{dom}(g)$; (iii) There exists $C>0$ such that $\mathbb{E} [\Vert x_1-x^{\ast }\Vert]\leq C$. \end{assumption} \begin{lemma} Consider Algorithm~\ref{smooth scheme} and suppose Assumptions~\ref{ass_error2} and \ref{fistaass3} hold for $f_{\eta_k}(x)$.
+{In this subsection, we develop rate and oracle complexity statements for Algorithm~\ref{smooth scheme} when $f$ is $(1,B^2)$ smoothable and then specialize these results to both the deterministic nonsmooth and the stochastic smooth regimes.
+We begin with a modified assumption.} \begin{assumption} (i) The function $g$ is lower semicontinuous and convex with effective domain denoted by $\mbox{dom}(g)$; (ii) \uss{$f$} is proper, closed, convex, and $(1,B^2)$-smoothable on an open set containing $\mbox{dom}(g)$; (iii) There exists $C>0$ such that $\mathbb{E} [\Vert \redd{x_0}-x^{\ast }\Vert]\leq C$ {for all $x^* \in X^*$}. \end{assumption} \blu{Note that Assumption~\ref{ass-smooth} represents a set of sufficiency conditions for $f$ to be smoothable; here, we directly assume that $f$ is smoothable to ease the exposition.} \begin{lemma} {Suppose Assumption~\ref{fistaass3} holds.
+Consider the iterates generated by {\bf (sVS-APM)} on $F(x)$.
+Suppose Assumption~\ref{ass_error2} holds for $f_{\eta_k}(x)$}.
 If $\{\gamma_k\}$ is a decreasing sequence {and $\gamma_k\leq \eta_k/2$}, then the following holds for all $K\geq 2$:

 \end{lemma} \begin{proof} {By the update rule in Algorithm}~\ref{smooth scheme}, we have

 {From the optimality condition} for \eqref{fistaobjective func smooth}, $0\in \partial g(y_ {k+1}) +{1\over \gamma_k}(y_ {k+1}-x_k)+\nabla_x f_{\eta_k}(x)+\bar w_k$. {By} convexity {of} $g(x)$, we {have} that $g(x)\geq g(y_k)+s^T(x-y_ {k+1})$ for all $s\in \partial g(y_k)$. {Hence}, we obtain the following.